 - Add cream and season to taste with salt and pepper.
 Serve with the toppings of your choice.

-Potato leek soup is a classic and it’s French, but that doesn’t mean it’s difficult!
+This recipe is a classic and it’s French, but that doesn’t mean it’s difficult!
 At its base, it’s two ingredients plus stock (or water) and some cream.
-Add in the pressure cooker, and you can just walk away while it cooks,.
+Add in the Instant Pot, and you can just walk away while it cooks,.
 Which means it’s even easier.

 If you try my recipe for Pressure Cooker Classic Potato Leek Soup, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.